danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/06 Set Data-In replication for MySQL from on premise into Azure Database for MySQL/readme.md

 1. Identify private and public IP addresses for the VM

-   Take note of the public IP addresses of the VM as we will be using them at later section.
+   Take note of the public IP addresses of the VM as we will be using them at later sections.

    ![Image0003](Media/image0003.png)

 1. Connect to the *MySQLVM* virtual machine

-   Open Remote Desktop Application and connect to the *MySQLVM* virtual machine using using the Public IP Address of the VM and the *vmadmin* user
+   Open Remote Desktop Application and connect to the *MySQLVM* virtual machine using the Public IP Address of the VM and the *vmadmin* user

    ![Image0004](Media/image0004.png)